cbonoz/solartis-quotes/README.md

 Solartis Insurance API
 ---

-Get Insurance Quotes from the command line!
+Browse and buy insurance policies from the command line!

 ### Concept

 Nobody wants to fill out forms or have phone calls regarding insurance anymore.
-This tool allows users to get quotes and purchase insurance directly from the command line.
+This command line tool allows users to get quotes and purchase insurance policies directly and securely from the command line.

 ### Getting Started:
-* Download the repo
+* Download the repo.
 * Set your api token locally in your environment:

 <pre>
-    SOLARTIS_TOKEN=<token>
+    SOLARTIS_TOKEN={token}
-    SOLARTIS_USERNAME=<username> (if undefined set to 'travelagent')
+    SOLARTIS_USERNAME={username} (if undefined, defaults to 'travelagent')
 </pre>
 * Install dependencies:
 <pre>
     npm install
 </pre>
-* Start the app from the command line.
+* Start the app from the command line:
 <pre>
     npm start
 </pre>